MicrosoftDocs/azure-docs/articles/log-analytics/log-analytics-itsmc-overview.md

 You can use the IT Service Management Connector (ITSMC) in Log Analytics to centrally monitor and manage work items across your ITSM products/services.

 The IT Service Management Connector integrates your existing IT service management (ITSM) products and services with OMS Log Analytics.
-The solution has bidirectional integration with ITSM products/services, where it not only provides the OMS users an option to create incidents, alerts, security incidents or events in ITSM solution but also imports data such as incidents, security incidents and change requests from ITSM solution into OMS Log Analytics.
+The solution has bidirectional integration with ITSM products/services, where it provides the OMS users an option to create incidents, alerts, security incidents or events in ITSM solution.
+It also  imports data such as incidents, security incidents, and change requests from ITSM solution into OMS Log Analytics.

 With IT Service Management Connector, you can: